Montellese/home-monitor-rs/README.md

 The `devices` object can contain as many "devices" as necessary and is a combination of "servers" and "machines".
 Every configured device will be monitored to determine the expected status of the server depending on the device to be online (through the `dependencies` object).
 A server can also depend on one or more other servers.

-Any device which should be controlled by `home-monitor-rs` must be configured with a `mac`, `username` and `password` whereas machines which are just monitored don't need these properties.
+Any device which should be controlled by `home-monitor-rs` must be configured with a `mac` and an `ssh` property containing at least a `username` and `password` or `privateKey` properties whereas machines which are just monitored don't need these properties.

 The `files.root` configuration option in the `api` section specifies the root directory for the file based API. `home-monitor-rs` automatically creates a new sub-directory in the `root` directory for every server to be controlled.
 Within that subdirectory two files can be created:
 * if the `alwaysoff` file is present it forces `home-monitor-rs` to shut the configured server down independent of the status of the machines.